-In this strategy, the cost of interest is low because of the maximum usage of short term finances.
-There are two reasons of this.
-Firstly, the rate of interest is cheaper and secondly, in the off seasons, the loan can be repaid and hence, no idle funds.
-If the operating cycle is moving smoothly, it is called most effective working capital management.
+In this strategy, the interest cost is low because of the maximum usage of short-term finances.
+There are two reasons for this.
+Firstly, the interest rate is cheaper, and secondly, in the off-seasons, the loan can be repaid and hence, no idle funds.
+If the operating cycle moves smoothly, it is the most effective working capital management.

 Lower Carrying and Handling Cost

-Lower level of inventory makes the carrying and holding cost also go down and that directly affect the profitability.
+A lower inventory level makes the carrying and holding costs also go down, which directly affects profitability.

 Highly Efficient Working Capital Management

-Disadvantages of Conservative Strategy of Working Capital Financing
+Disadvantages of Aggressive Strategy of Working Capital Financing

-This strategy faces the high level of insolvency risk because the permanent assets are financed by the short-term financing sources.
-To maintain those permanent assets, the firm would need to be repeated refinancing and renewals.
-It is not necessary that all the time the refinancing is smooth.
-For any reason, if the financial institution rejects the renewal, the firm will not be in a position to maintain those permanent assets and will have to forcibly sell them.
-If failed in realizing those assets, the options left is liquidation.
+This strategy faces a high level of insolvency risk because short-term financing sources finance the permanent assets.
+To maintain those permanent assets, the firm would need repeated refinancing and renewals.
+It is not necessary that all the time, the refinancing is smooth.
+For any reason, if the financial institution rejects the renewal, the firm will not be in a position to maintain those permanent assets and will have to sell them forcibly.
+If you fail in realizing those assets, the option left is liquidation.
 Liquidating the permanent working capital is very difficult as it consists of accounts receivables and inventory.

 Lost Opportunities and Unexpected Shocks